ananta-devs/ananta-devs/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm [Ananta Hazra] 👋

-## 🚀 Full-Stack Developer | Web Development Enthusiast | Problem Solver
+## 🚀 Learning Software Developing | Web Development Enthusiast | Problem Solver

 Welcome to my GitHub profile!
 I'm a passionate software developer with expertise in building scalable web applications and delivering innovative solutions.
 I love turning complex problems into simple, beautiful, and intuitive designs.

 ### 🔭 What I'm currently working on
-- Building a modern e-commerce platform with React and Node.js
+- Building a AI based mock interview platform with React and Node.js
 - Contributing to open-source projects in the JavaScript ecosystem
-- Learning cloud architecture patterns with AWS and Docker

 ### 🌱 What I'm currently learning
-- Advanced TypeScript patterns and design principles
-- Microservices architecture and distributed systems
-- AI/ML integration in web applications
+- Selenium with java

 ---